35percent/11tystarter/src/posts/half-a-billion-spent-on-aylesbury-estate-regeneration-and-not-a-council-home-in-sight.md

 2002 - Council decides to retain and refurbish stock.

+2003 - Phase 1 – Site 1a.
+An Options Appraisal exercise carried out in the southwest corner by Levitt Bernstein and Pollard Thomas Edwards Architects, January/April 2003.

 Sept 2005 - Council initiates a redevelopment strategy for a 'high quality, mixed tenurre urban area, subject to...full financial assessments'; a detailed project plan, with timescales, milesones and resource implications to be completed by the end of the year.

 Sept 2006 - Council agrees a borough medium term financial strategy.
 This includes exploiting 'opportunities afforded through the regeneration programme, including setting a target for capital receipts from regeneration projects to support the Council’s future capital programme’.
 Southwark's 3-year £455m programme includes a new Aylesbury Resource Centre as a priority.